 The applicant proposes to erect a timber dwelling on the site for a period of 3 years in order to fully demonstrate the financial viability of the scheme, whereupon a planning application will be submitted for a permanent dwelling.
 The applicant makes the case that the living accommodation is needed for the site manager in order to provide 24 hour supervision of the fish rearing operation and to maintain biosecurity and tend to emergencies.
 In addition it is intended to accommodate night fishing by appointment which would require a 24 hour on site supervision.
-The proposed dwelling is in excess of the 140m2 maximum dwelling size for functional workers as set out in the supporting text to Policy RES.5 of the Replacement Local Plan.
-The proposed dwelling measures 167m2 although the first floor of this building provides office, storage and meeting area for the business so in reality is a dual use building.
+The proposed dwelling would measure 111.6sq.m externally which is less than the size of 140m2 as set out in the supporting text to Policy RES.5 of the Replacement Local Plan.